 When the soup is done allow the pressure to release naturally on its own to ensure the soup doesn't spit out of the pressure valve.

 Finally, before you serve the soup you may want to skim any impurities from the chicken off the top.

 The number of impurities on the top will depend on the quality of your chicken.
-Be sure to taste to soup and add salt to fit your taste.
+Be sure to taste the soup and add salt to fit your taste.

-- 900 g (2 lb) chicken breast cut into bite sized pieces
+- 900 g (2 lb) chicken breasts cut into bite sized pieces

 - 1 tablespoon tomato paste

 - 1000 ml (4 cups) chicken stock or broth

 - ½ teaspoon (0.5 teaspoon) crushed red peppers